Jordan Love Will Have Surgery on Injured Thumb

 “I think he had some options with what he could do,” Gutekunst said.
 ‘Obviously, you guys saw him out there, he certainly was able to function, but as we looked at all the options and he did, as well, the best option I think for him to get back the fastest and feel the best was to do this.
 He wanted to go out there yesterday to see how it felt and once we got through that, we made the decision and he should be back.”

-The plan was for Love to take part in the joint practice against the Colts but not play in the game, but to play in both the practice and game against the Seahawks.
-LaFleur said it was “highly unlikely” that Love will play in either game.
+The plan was for Love to take part in the joint practice against the Colts on Thursday but not play in the game on Saturday, but to play in both the practice and game against the Seahawks to wrap up training camp.
+Now, LaFleur said it was “highly unlikely” that Love will play in either game.

 “I thought he did a nice job yesterday of being able to get through everything.
 It wasn’t a factor on any of the snaps.”